andersonlemos/emites-client-api-docs/README.en.md

 ## Creating a NFC-e

 To create a NFC-e, send a message with the identifier `CREATE_NFCE`.
-The same identifier will be returned in the response.
+In the response, it's possible that the identifier be CREATE_NFCE or CREATE_CFE (in cases where the issue was made by SAT or MFE)..

 Use as reference the following documents: